I’m staying home right now.

 Have kids at home full time right now and don’t know what to do about their education?
 Social time?
 Immune system?
 Stay tuned for more on that coming soon.
 Pulling your hair out being home full time with kids?
 Cut yourself some slack and allow good quality screen time for a couple of hours a day so you get a break.
 If you have a partner, trade kid duty so you each get down time.
 This is a time for smart and loving parenting, and making lemonade out of lemons parenting, not perfect parenting.
 Actually, we never have to be perfect parents.
 And even if you were, your kids still won’t think so!

-BUT I DON'T HAVE SYMPTOMS AND NEITHER DO (my friends, my kids, my parents, my church group members, my book club…)
+(friends, my kids, my parents, my church group members, my book club…)

 And remember, “I don’t have symptoms,” or “They don’t have symptoms” is irrelevant.
 Everyone is a possible infection vector right now.
 That’s why none of us is an exception to the stay at home rule unless you’re an essential health care worker or other member of society we all depend on for access to services.
 In that case, thank you thank you, for doing your part in going out everyday, showing up everyday, and taking risks for all of us everyday.